List of Top 3 Fixed Income Careers

 - Expected to build up a rapport with clients and guide them on the transactions they undertake with the risk they stand to face.

 - I am using all the records to determine leverage opportunities and work on building fresh ideas to explore new investment opportunities and markets.

 Qualifications and Skill Set Required to Become a Fixed Income Trader

 - A graduate degree with a focus on business finance, mathematics, statistics, or accounting is a minimum requirement.
 Whereas, an advanced degree like a master’s or MBA in financial analysis, quantitative and analytics is highly desirable.
 Moreover, basic qualities like quick thinking, interpersonal skills, effective communication are expected from the incumbent.

 - Other certifications like FIC (fixed income certificate), CFITS ( Fixed income trading and sales) are expected to be pursued as soon as possible to further the knowledge and skills required to become a smart and efficient fixed income trader.

 - In the United States, before the incumbent can start trading, he is expected to acquire a license from the National Association of securities dealers, bypassing a few relevant exams.

 Some Facts and Figures

 - However, the customary high compensation makes it a highly desirable profession.
-Often the number of applicants astonishingly exceeds the number of positions, as such the competition is very intense.
-As per the Bureau of Labor Statistics in the United States, since Lehmann crisis, the fixed income industry has resumed growth and expected to grow at 14% between 2010 and 2020.
+Often the number of applicants astonishingly exceeds the number of positions; as such, the competition is very intense.
+As per the Bureau of Labor Statistics in the United States, since the Lehmann crisis, the fixed income industry has resumed growth and is expected to grow at 14% between 2010 and 2020.

 - As the market has undergone modification and uncertainties, it is natural for industry to compress, at least temporarily.
 This means fewer jobs and a reduction in product research and innovation coupled with periods of illiquidity.